Darkle/youtube-play-with-mpv-chrome-extension/README.md

 I have changed the mpv keybindings slightly:

   * The up and down arrow keys now increase and decrease the volume.
-  * The ctrl+right now skips ahead by one minute and Ctrl+ left skips back one minute. (left and right still skip the normal amount (5 seconds))
+  * The ctrl+right now skips ahead by one minute and ctrl+left skips back one minute (left and right still skip the normal amount: 5 seconds)

 You can find the rest of the default mpv keybindings here: https://github.com/mpv-player/mpv/blob/master/etc/input.conf